Eurasian blue tit: Breeding

 Eggs are 14–18 mm long and 10.7–13.5 mm wide.
 Egg size appears to depend mostly on the size of individual females and secondarily on habitat, with smaller eggs found at higher altitudes.
 The clutch's total weight can be 1.5 times as heavy as the female bird.
 A study found that the timing of breeding in blue tits is related to the expression of nestling carotenoid‐based coloration, which could play a role in offspring–parent communication.

-The bird is a close sitter, hissing and biting at an intruding finger.
-In the southwest of England, such behaviour has earned the Eurasian blue tit the colloquial nickname "Little Billy Biter" or "Billy Biter".
-When protecting its eggs, it raises its crest, but this is a sign of excitement rather than anger, for it is also elevated during nuptial display.
+Eurasian blue tits sit closely on their nests, hissing and biting at any intruding fingers.
+In the southwest of England, this behaviour has earned the species the colloquial nickname "Little Billy Biter" or "Billy Biter".
+When protecting its eggs, it raises its crest, but this is a sign of excitement rather than anger, as it is also elevated during the nuptial display.

 The nesting material is usually moss, wool, hair, and feathers, and the eggs are laid in April or May.
 The number in the clutch is often very large, but seven or eight eggs are normal.
 Clutch size varies with latitude and other geographic parameters.
-Some bigger clutches may be laid by two or even more hens in some locations, but single hen clutches of 14 have been verified in the UK.
-It is not unusual for a single bird to feed the chicks in the nest at a rate of one feeding every 90 seconds during the height of the breeding season.
+In some locations, larger clutches may be laid by two or even more hens, but single-hen clutches of 14 have been verified in the UK.
+During the height of the breeding season, it is not unusual for a single bird to feed the chicks in the nest at a rate of one feeding every 90 seconds.
 In winter, they form flocks with other tit species.

-In an analysis carried out using ring-recovery data in Britain, the survival rate for juveniles in their first year was 38%, while the adult annual survival rate was 53%.
-This implies that the typical life expectancy of a bird on reaching breeding age is three years.
-Within Britain, the maximum recorded age is 10 years and 3 months for a bird that was ringed in Bedfordshire.
-The maximum recorded age overall is 11 years and 7 months for a bird in the Czech Republic.
+An analysis of ring-recovery data in Britain revealed that the survival rate for juveniles in their first year was 38%, compared to an annual survival of 53% for adults.
+This suggests that the typical life expectancy of a bird upon reaching breeding age is three years.
+The oldest recorded blue tit in Britain was ringed in Bedfordshire and lived for 10 years and 3 months, while the oldest bird overall was ringed in the Czech Republic and lived for 11 years and 7 months.